Back Office: Inventory Reports

 4. If Modifier is selected, select from the Modifiers dropdown that appears.

-The Total Cost appears at the top, with the following columns below:
+The Total Cost appears at the top, with the table containing the following columns below:

 1. Item: The name of the Item.